Analogues of Morozov Theorem in characteristic p>0: An application: characterisation of the canonical parabolic subgroup of a reductive group

-The following lemma allows a first comparison between $\mathfrak{p_g^{\can}}$ and $E_0$.
-Its proof requires to compare the semi-stability of a $H_0$-torsor and that of the vector bundle it induces (for $H_0$ a constant $C$-group).
+The following lemma provides a first comparison between $\mathfrak{p_g^{\can}}$ and $E_0$.
+Given a constant $C$-group $H_0$, its proof requires to compare the semi-stability of a $H_0$-torsor and that of the vector bundle it induces.
 This is the point of \cite[Theorem 3.1]{IMP} when $H_0$ is semisimple.
 The general case of a reductive group when the connected component of the center of $H_0$ acts by homothetie is detailed in \cite[Proposition 6.9]{BH}.

 \begin{lemma} When $p>2\h(G)-2$ the Lie algebra of the canonical parabolic subgroup as defined by K. A. Behrend satisfies the inclusion $\mathfrak{p_g^{\can}} \subseteq E_0$. \end{lemma}

 \begin{proof} As previously mentioned, the $P_0/\Rad_{U}(P_0)$-torsor induced by $P_0$ is semistable because $P$ is the canonical parabolic subgroup of $G = \prescript{E}{}{G_0}$.
 Let us remark that one has $\h(G_0) = \h(G)$ and $\h(P_0) = \h(P)$.
 This comes from the definition of the Coxeter number (see subsections \ref{hypothèses_car} and \ref{ssalg_parab}).
 Let us moreover note that \cite[Proposition 6.9]{BH} holds true, because when $p>2\h(G)-2$ the Adjoint representation $\Ad :P_0/\Rad_{U}(P_0) \rightarrow \GL(\mathfrak{p_0}/\radu(P_0))$ is of low height (see Remark \ref{petite_hauteur}).
 Therefore the induced vector bundle $\mathfrak{p_g^{\can}}/\radu(P_G^{\can})$ is semistable.
 It is thus of degree $0$ (because the quotient $P/\Rad_U(P)$ is reductive), so $\mu_{\min}(\mathfrak{p_g^{\can}}) = 0$.
 As by construction $\mu_{\max}(\mathfrak{g}/E_0) = \mu(E_1/E_0)<\mu(E_0/E_{-1})\leq 0$, the only possible morphism between $\mathfrak{p_g^{\can}}$ and $\mathfrak{g}/E_0$ is the trivial morphism.
 In other words the inclusion $\mathfrak{p_g^{\can}} \subseteq E_0$ holds true. \end{proof}